dianadiazc/customer-wa/content/work3/task-8.md

 <img src="../images/r53-2.png" alt="drawing" width="500"/>

-3. Use the information in tables bellow to configure the health check.
+3. Use the information in tables below to configure the health check.

 **Configure health check**